toncotales/password-generator/README.md

 password = pg.generate(length=12)
 print(password)
 ```
-# Contributing
+## Contributing
-If you'd like to contribute to the project, feel free to fork the repository, create a branch, and submit a pull request with your changes.
-Contributions are always welcome!
+Feel free to fork this repository, make improvements, or report issues.
+Contributions are welcome!

-# License
+## License
-This project is licensed under the MIT License - see the <LICENSE> file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.